-In my previous posts about teaching in an age of ideology, I had looked at two teachers–Eric Voegelin and Ellis Sandoz–who sought to clear the ideological rubble in the modern academia so students could study the true, the beautiful, and the good.
+In my previous essays about teaching in an age of ideology, I had looked at two teachers–Eric Voegelin and Ellis Sandoz–who sought to clear the ideological rubble in the modern academia so students could study the true, the beautiful, and the good.
 In his accessible lectures about complicated philosophical topics, Eric Voegelin elicited an erotic restlessness in his students in order to prompt them in their own search for the true, the beautiful, and the good, while Ellis Sandoz asked his students to reflect upon their own experiences to see whether the subjects they were studying comported with their commonsensical understanding of reality.
 For both professors, teaching was not the mere recitation of facts and figures to be quickly remembered, recalled, and forgotten but rather it was the incarnation of thinking itself.
 To teach was to be the incarnation of what one sought, and what they sought was the true, the beautiful, and the good.

 Another professor who belongs to this class of teachers is Gerhart Niemeyer, as Michael Henry expounds in his chapter from Teaching in an Age of Ideology.
 Niemeyer was born in Germany, studied law, and fled to Spain, after Hitler came to power, and later to the United States, after the outbreak of the Spanish Civil War.
-He taught law and politics at Princeton University, where he directed the dissertation of his first doctoral student, John Hallowell (who will be the subject of my next post).
+He taught law and politics at Princeton University, where he directed the dissertation of his first doctoral student, John Hallowell (who will be the subject of my next essay).
 He left Princeton for various academic and governmental positions and eventually landed at the University of Notre Dame where he spent almost forty years of teaching and writing.
 Perhaps the biggest spiritual and intellectual moment in his life was his conversion to Christianity in the 1940s when he was trying to make sense of the breakdown of Europe with the rise of fascism and communism and from his intellectual encounter with Kierkegaard and Augustine and his personal conversations with Eric Voegelin.

 As a teacher, Niemeyer was a combination of old world formality and personal warmth and generosity of spirit (apparently he always addressed his students by their last names preceded by Mr. or Miss).
 He was an exacting grader and sought a clarify in thinking for both himself and in his students, for he believed that it was the lack of clear thinking that led to the collapse of Europe to ideological movements.
 Like Voegelin and Sandoz, Niemeyer conceived of teaching as showing his students that the intellectual life was a quest for the true, the beautiful, and the good.
 He did not seek disciples but wanted intellectual progeny who, as teachers, would pass on the tradition of accumulated wisdom to the following generation.
 It was in these small circles of teaching and learning that Niemeyer believed that the ideological damage of the twentieth century could be alleviated and lead people back to inquiry about the true nature of reality.